13 Types of Milk for Every Taste & Body Need

 To achieve this goal, manufacturers add lactase to regular milk.
 It's an enzyme that breaks down the lactose content in the milk and makes it possible for those with an intolerance or an allergy to consume it.

 The taste and nutritional profile of the milk remains unaffected and it tastes like regular cow’s milk.
-Common alternatives are almond milk and soy milk.
+Common alternatives are almond milk, made from actual types of almond nuts, and soy milk.

 These are fun milk varieties that are a tasty choice of protein for children and adults alike.
 You can count it as a serving of dairy because it has all the nine essential nutrients but it's easier to get kids to drink it.